-Xiphos Document ID: XSC-1542-6025-c, page 35 The RDP can be independent or shared with another UART connected to the Xilinx FPGA.
-The Q-Card default configuration shares the RDP with the Zynq PS0 UART.
+The RDP can be independent or shared with another UART connected to the Xilinx FPGA.
+The Q-Card default configuration shares the RDP with the Zynq US+ PS0 UART and the RSXXXX port.

-By default the RDP is in bypass mode and does not interfere with regular communications untils it detects a 250ms or more "break" signal (standard signal for UART).
+By default, the RDP is in bypass mode and does not interfere with regular communications untils it detects a 250ms or more "break" signal (standard signal for UART).
 Once the signal is detected, it will start to listen on the port and interpret incoming data.
 Once the communication with the RDP is not required anymore it can be returned to the bypass mode.